-Alcohol And Drug Abuse In Huntington, West Virginia
+Drug And Alcohol Addiction In Huntington, West Virginia

-Huntington is the second-largest city in West Virginia, with a population of just over 48,000 people.
+Huntington is the second-largest city in West Virginia, with a population of 46,842 people.
 Similar to many other cities across the state, Huntington’s economy has suffered over the past decade due to the coal mining industry’s downturn, which has greatly contributed to the town’s growing addiction problem.
-Huntington has been truly devastated by the opioid epidemic; the community experienced 26 overdoses due to heroin in just a four-hour period in 2016.
+In addition to economic unrest, 81 million Opioid pills were shipped from 3 major pharmaceutical companies to the community from 2006 to 2014.
+This unimaginable amount of prescription medication being pumped into the Huntington community has only exacerbated the effects of the the Opioid epidemic.

 The Heroin Crisis In Huntington

-West Virginia has some of the worst heroin addiction rates in the country, and Huntington leads the state in the number of heroin overdoses.
-Heroin is a highly-addictive synthetic opioid drug made from morphine, a natural substance extracted from the opium poppy plant.
-Huntington police claim that 90% of their work now relates to dealing with heroin-related offenses.
+West Virginia has some of the highest Heroin addiction rates in the country, and Huntington leads the state in the number of Heroin overdoses.
+The community experienced 26 overdoses due to Heroin in just a four-hour period in 2016.
+Heroin is a highly-addictive synthetic Opioid drug made from Morphine, a natural substance extracted from the opium poppy plant.
+Huntington police claim that 90% of their work now relates to dealing with Heroin-related offenses.

 Huntington: A Hub For Drug Trafficking